dotnet/docs-maui/docs/user-interface/handlers/customize.md

 ## Renderer-based controls

-The following controls are backed by renderers:
+The following controls are backed by renderers, and use a different customization approach:

 - `CarouselView`
 - `CollectionView`